 3. Think ahead!

-Don’t try to think of something on the fly.
+Next up: Don’t try to think of something on the fly.
 Plan ahead.
-Parents: Don’t wait until you’re sitting at the dinner table to think of something to say.
+Parents: Don’t wait until you’re sitting at the dinner table to spark a conversation.
 Youth workers: Don’t walk up to a teenager and say the first thing on your mind.
 Think ahead.
-Use some resources if you have to.
+Use some resources, if you have to.
 Which brings me to my next tip…